fleetdm/fleet/handbook/customer-success/README.md

 CSE's track Fleet Premium customer support conversations via the external tool [Unthread](https://app.unthread.io/login?redirect=dashboard).

-The on-call engineer holds responsibility for responses to technical Slack comments, Slack threads, and GitHub issues raised by customers and the community, which the CSE team cannot address.
+The on-call engineer [holds responsibility](https://fleetdm.com/handbook/engineering#responsibilities) for responses to technical Slack comments, Slack threads, and GitHub issues raised by customers and the community, which the CSE team cannot address.

 Support issues should be handled in the relevant Slack channel rather than Direct Messages (DMs).
 This will ensure that questions and solutions can be easily referenced in the future.
 If it is necessary to use DMs to share sensitive information, a summary of the conversation should be posted in the Slack channel as well.

-The weekly on-call retro at Fleet provides time to discuss highlights and answer the following questions about the previous week's on-call:

-1. What went well?

-2. What could have gone better?

-3. What should we remember next time?

-This way, the Fleet team can constantly improve the effectiveness and experience during future on-call rotations.
+An automated weekly [on-call handoff](https://fleetdm.com/handbook/engineering#handoff) Slack thread in #g-engineering provides the opportunity to discuss highlights, improvements, and hand off ongoing issues.

 ## Customer success
-Customer success manager's (CSM) serve as the primary point of contact for Fleet Premium customers and are responsible for ensuring that customer desired outcomes are achieved.
+Customer success managers (CSMs) serve as the primary point of contact for Fleet Premium customers and are responsible for ensuring that customer's desired outcomes are achieved.

 ### Invite new customer DRI
 Sometimes there is a change in the champion within the customer's organization.